Close contact page icon

 Foundation for the Finnish Museum of Architecture and Design was established in Helsinki on 28 April 2022.
 The Foundation was initiated by State of Finland and City of Helsinki.
 The aim of the Foundation is to promote and support architecture and design museum field in Finland, as well as promote, support and raise attention towards architecture and design.

 The mission of the Foundation is to establish a new Museum of Architecture and Design of a high international standard.
 The new museum building will be located in Helsinki South Harbour.
 The Foundation is responsible for the fundraising for the museum and manages the museum’s capital.
-Once the work on setting up the new museum has been completed, the present Museum of Finnish Architecture and Design Museum and their collections will merge into the Foundation that was now set up.
+The Museum of Finnish Architecture, the Design Museum, and their substantial collections merged into the Foundation on 1 January 2024.

 Foundation for the Finnish Museum of Architecture and Design is a supporting member of the Finnish Museums Association.

-Chair of the Board of Directors of the Foundation for the Finnish Museum of Architecture and Design is Timo Laitinen, Director General of the State Treasury, and the Vice Chair of the Board is Anne Korkiakoski, Board Professional.
+Chair of the Board of the Foundation for the Finnish Museum of Architecture and Design is Timo Laitinen, and the Vice Chair of the Board is Anne Korkiakoski.

 Members of the Board of the Foundation are: